 While in law school and immediately afterward, Andy was a law clerk and then an attorney at three insurance defense law firms.
 He was also a student intern in the Civil Division at the San Diego City Attorney’s office.

 Andy has spoken to a variety of audiences about legal subjects.
 In 1999, he chaired a program for Consumer Attorneys of San Diego (CASD) called “Getting Insurance Companies to Say Yes.”
 He gave a lecture on family law issues to the Young and New Lawyers section of the San Diego County Bar Association (SDCBA) in 2002.
 He spoke for the National Business Institute (NBI) in September, 2004 about “Complex Divorce Issues for the California Paralegal” and in October, 2004 about “Handling California Divorce Cases from Start to Finish.”
-He was a panelist in 2005 for NBI for a course called “Divorce Law 101: Obtaining the Best Settlement for Your Client in California.”
+He was a panelist in 2005for NBI for a course called “Divorce Law 101: Obtaining the Best Settlement for Your Client in California.”
 On October 9, 2007, he spoke before the San Diego Chapter of the California Society of Certified Public Accountants.
 On November 2, 2007, he moderated a day long panel featuring San Diego County judges called “What Family Court Judges Want You to Know.”
 On October 17, 2008, he was a panelist in an NBI seminar called “A Roadmap Through Divorce Proceedings”.
 On March 5, 2009, he was a panelist for HalfMoon Seminars on the issue of Handling Military Issues in Family Law.
 On September 13, 2010, Andy was a faculty member for an NBI seminar entitled “Advanced Family Law”.
 On November 17, 2010, he moderated another “What Family Law Judges Want You to Know” seminar, again sponsored by NBI, this time featuring the Hon.
 Maureen Hallahan, Patricia Garcia, Gonzalo Curiel, William McAdam, Lisa Schall, and Edlene McKenzie.
 On December 4, 2010, he was a co-presenter of the case law and statutory update at the 28th annual Winter Seminar sponsored by the Certified Family Law Specialists of the SDCBA.
 On August 14, 2013, he took place in a mock hearing in front of three judges for the benefit of the South County Bar Association.
 On September 12, 2013, he moderated the SDCBA’s program on Family Law as part of the Judges’ Orientation Program for new attorneys.

-On November 2, 2016, Andy joined Orange County family law specialists Daniel Boehm and Jason Schwartz for a presentation sponsored by the Institute for Paralegal Education called “Divorce Cases From Start to Finish for Paralegals.
+On November 2, 2016, Andy joined Orange County family law specialists Daniel Boehm and Jason Schwartz for a presentation sponsored by the Institute for Paralegal Education called “Divorce Cases From Start to Finish for Paralegals”.

 Andy has been a guest speaker on numerous occasions for CWSL’s elective course on starting a law practice.
 He has also testified in court as an expert witness in legal malpractice as it relates to family law.

 Andy also represented the winning spouse in the published appeals case entitled Marriage of Stanton (2010) 190 Cal.App.4th 547 [holding that housing benefits for members of the military constitute “income” for purposes of calculating child and spousal support].
+Also, he was trial counsel in the 2018 case ultimately decided favorably for his client by the California Court of Appeal — David L. vs. Superior Court (2018) 29 Cal.App.5th 359.

 Andy has been a member of the SDCBA continuously since 1994 and is a former co-chair of its Young and New Lawyers section and is presently a member of its Family Law and Civil Litigation sections as well as its Ethnic Relations and Diversity, Fee Arbitration, Appellate Court, and Bar History Committees.

-Andy is also a member of the San Diego Family Law Bar Association, the Tom Homann LGBT Law Association, CASD, and the Lawyers Club.
+Andy is also a member of the San Diego Family Law Bar Association, the Tom Homann LGBT Law Association, and CASD.
 With CASD, Andy previously served on the Awards Committee that interviewed judges and lawyers to determine the recipients of outstanding lawyer awards.
 In 1995 and 1997, Andy was a judge for the same Traynor Moot Court competition in which he competed in law school; in 2006, 2007, 2010, 2013, and 2014 he was a judge for the University of San Diego’s McLennon Honors Tournament; and in 2012 and 2013, he was a judge for the Lynch Appellate Competition at CWSL after also serving as a tournament judge for moot court at CWSL in 2011.